vocobox/vocobox/README.md

 To run synthetizer control based on a wav file, see <a href="https://github.com/vocobox/vocobox/blob/master/dev/java/vocobox-apps/src/main/java/org/vocobox/apps/wav2synth/VocoboxControllerFileRead.java">VocoboxControllerFileRead</a>.

-#### Controlling Synthetizers with Microphone
+#### Controlling Synthetizers with available audio inputs (microphone, etc)

+When starting the application, the list of available source are listed by tarsos, and an estimation algorithm is proposed.
+We found Yin performs best.
+Running live synthetizer control allows to see pitch detection is pretty efficient.

+<img src="doc/images/mic2synth.png"/>

 To run synthetizer control based on live voice, see <a href="https://github.com/vocobox/vocobox/blob/master/dev/java/vocobox-apps/src/main/java/org/vocobox/apps/mic2synth/VocoboxControllerMic.java">VocoboxControllerMic</a>

-<img src="doc/images/mic2synth.png"/>

 #### Benchmark Pitch Detection algorithm on note datasets